fellipecm/somecompanytest/README.md

 ## Utilization
 ### Bring up the server:

-1. On AWS Console open CloudFormation (CF)
+1. On AWS Console and select CloudFormation (CF) on "Management Tools" category

    ![alt tag](https://raw.githubusercontent.com/fellipecm/somecompanytest/master/docs/images/use01.png)

-2. Select Create Stack
+2. Click on "Create Stack" button

    ![alt tag](https://raw.githubusercontent.com/fellipecm/somecompanytest/master/docs/images/use02.png)

-3. On the option "Upload a template Amazon to S3" click browse and select the file you downloaded as a Pre-requisite
+3. On the option "Upload a template Amazon to S3" click on "Browse..." button and select the file you downloaded as a pre-requisite

    ![alt tag](https://raw.githubusercontent.com/fellipecm/somecompanytest/master/docs/images/use03.png)

 4. Type a name for your Stack

-5. On SSHKeyName type the Key Pair name you created as a Pre-requisite
+5. On SSHKeyName type the Key Pair name you created as a pre-requisite

    ![alt tag](https://raw.githubusercontent.com/fellipecm/somecompanytest/master/docs/images/use04.png)

-6. Click Next twice
+6. Click on Next button twice

    ![alt tag](https://raw.githubusercontent.com/fellipecm/somecompanytest/master/docs/images/use05.png)

-7. Click Create
+7. Click on Create button

    ![alt tag](https://raw.githubusercontent.com/fellipecm/somecompanytest/master/docs/images/use06.png)

-8. Wait for it to get the "COMPLETE" status
+8. Wait for it to get the "CREATE_COMPLETE" status

    ![alt tag](https://raw.githubusercontent.com/fellipecm/somecompanytest/master/docs/images/use07.png)